 We want the children who attend our school to be successful, happy and healthy adults who are adaptable and resilient learners.
 They will develop good attitudes to work, positive relationships and excellent social skills.

-We are well on our way there and we want parents and carers to always feel welcome to offer ideas and suggestions of how we can do this better!
+We are well on our way there and we want parents and carers to always feel welcome to offer ideas and suggestions as to how we can do this better!

-We currently are accredited with the Nurture Group Network Quality Mark, Healthy Schools status and for the 5th year running the School Games GOLD mark.
+We are currently accredited with the Nurture Group Network Quality Mark, Healthy Schools status and, most recently, the School Games PLATINUM mark.
 These awards recognise some of our established work to meet our priorities.
-We are also in the process of working towards receiving a GOLD Artsmark, recognising our commitment to arts and cultural learning and have recently started our work towards accreditation from the Wellbeing Award for Schools (WAS), a new opportunity launched earlier this year.
+We are also in the process of working towards receiving a GOLD Artsmark, recognising our commitment to arts and cultural learning and have recently started our work towards accreditation from the Wellbeing Award for Schools (WAS), a new opportunity launched last year.

 Kristian Hewitt (Headteacher)